jschick04/TowerDefense/Assets/Enhanced Hierarchy/Readme.txt

 - New feature: Vertical lines separating the buttons, like the ones in blender's outliner.
 - New feature: When changing static flags of an object it asks if you want to change children flags as well, like the inspector (can be disabled).
 - Support for both tag and layer dropdowns at the same time.
-- New preferences interface, now it's easily to understand, enable and disable features.
+- New preferences interface, now it's easier to understand, enable and disable features.
 - Coding improvements.
 - Minor bug fixes.